MiguelCriado/jUIce/README.md

 # Maui
-Maui is a framework built on top of [Unity's uGui](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/index.html) solution.
+Maui is a MVVM UI framework built on top of [Unity's uGui](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/index.html) solution.
 It provides a series of systems and guidelines to boost your runtime UI development within Unity.

 It aims to split the UI workflow into two distinct phases: technical and stylistic.
 This means that programmers and designers can cooperate together to achieve the final version of the UI.
 What this also means is that Maui requires some technical insight to be used; you'll need to code your ViewModels.